MrR0807/Java_Notes/Java_9_Modularity.md

 The uses clause instructs the ServiceLoader that this module wants to use implementations of Analyzer.
 The ServiceLoader then makes Analyzer instances available to the module. **Compilation will not fail when no service providers are found.** A uses clause also doesn’t guarantee there will be providers during run-time.
 The application will start successfully without any providers of services.

     javac -d myout --module-source-path easytext/ --module easytext.cli,easytext.kincaid,easytext.coleman

+## Service Life Cycle

+A new ServiceLoader is instantiated every time you call ServiceLoader::load.
+Such a new ServiceLoader in turn reinstantiates provider classes when they are requested.
+Requesting services from an existing ServiceLoader instance returns cached instances of provider classes.

+    ServiceLoader<Analyzer> first = ServiceLoader.load(Analyzer.class);
+    System.out.println("Using the first analyzers");
+    for (Analyzer analyzer: first) {
+        System.out.println(analyzer.hashCode());
+    }

+    Iterable<Analyzer> second = ServiceLoader.load(Analyzer.class);
+    System.out.println("Using the second analyzers");
+    for (Analyzer analyzer: second) {
+        System.out.println(analyzer.hashCode());
+    }

+    System.out.println("Using the first analyzers again, hashCode is the same");
+    for (Analyzer analyzer: first) {
+        System.out.println(analyzer.hashCode());
+    }

+    first.reload();
+    System.out.println("Reloading the first analyzers, hashCode is different");
+    for (Analyzer analyzer: first) {
+        System.out.println(analyzer.hashCode());
+    }

+Results:

+    Using the first analyzers
+    1379435698
+    Using the second analyzers
+    876563773
+    Using the first analyzers again, hashCode is the same 1379435698
+    Reloading the first analyzers, hashCode is different 87765719

+## Service Provider Methods

+**Service instances can be created in two ways.
+Either the service implementation class must have a public no-arg constructor, or a static provider method can be used.**

+A provider method is a public static no-arg method called provider, where the return type is the service type.
+It must return a service instance of the correct type (or a subtype).

+When using the provider method approach, the provides .. with clause refers to the class containing the provider method after with.
+This can very well be the service implementation class itself, but it can also be another class.
+A class appearing after with must have either a provider method or a public no-arg constructor.

+    public static Analyzer provider(){
+		System.out.println("Calling provider");
+		return new Coleman();
+	}

+Or

+    public class AnalyzerFactory {
+        public static Analyzer provider(){
+            System.out.println("Calling factory");
+            return new Coleman();
+        }
+    }

+Now we do have to change module-info.java to reflect this change.
+The provides .. with must now point to the class containing the static provider method.

+    module easytext.coleman {
+        requires easytext.api;

+        provides modules.easytext.api.Analyzer
+                with modules.easytext.coleman.AnalyzerFactory;
+    }

+## Default Service Implementations

+It’s perfectly possible to put an implementation into the same module exporting the service type.
+When a service type has an obvious default implementation, why not provide it from the same module directly?
+Bundling a default service implementation with the service type guarantees that at least one implementation is always available.
+In that case, no defensive coding is necessary on the consumer’s part.

+## Service Implementation Selection

+Sometimes you want to filter and select an implementation based on certain characteristics.

+## Service Type Inspection and Lazy Instantiation

+With Java 9, ServiceLoader is enhanced to support service implementation type inspection before instantiation.
+Besides iterating over all provided instances as we’ve done so far, it’s also possible to inspect a stream of ServiceLoader.Provider descriptions.
+The ServiceLoader.Provider class makes it possible to inspect a service provider before requesting an instance. **The stream method on ServiceLoader returns a stream of ServiceLoader.Provider objects to inspect.**

+    Interface ServiceLoader.Provider<S> {
+        S get()	                    //Returns an instance of the provider.
+        Class<? extends S> type()	//Returns the provider type.
+    }

+    @Retention(RetentionPolicy.RUNTIME)
+    public @interface Fast {
+        public boolean value() default true;
+    }

+    @Fast
+    public class ReallyFastAnalyzer implements Analyzer {
+        // Implementation of the analyzer
+    }

+    public class Main {
+        public static void main(String args[]) {
+            ServiceLoader<Analyzer> analyzers = ServiceLoader.load(Analyzer.class);
+            analyzers.stream()
+                     .filter(provider -> isFast(provider.type()))
+                     .map(ServiceLoader.Provider::get)
+                     .forEach(analyzer -> System.out.println(analyzer.getName()));
+        }

+        private static boolean isFast(Class<?> clazz) {
+            return clazz.isAnnotationPresent(Fast.class) && clazz.getAnnotation(Fast.class).value() == true;
+        }
+    }

+## Services and Linking

+We can create an image for the EasyText implementation with services as well.

+    jlink --module-path mods/:$JAVA_HOME/jmods --add-modules easytext.cli \ --output image

+The api and cli modules are part of the image as expected, but what about the two analysis provider modules?
+If we run the application this way, **it starts correctly because service providers are optional.** But it is pretty useless without any analyzers.

+**Service providers are not automatically included in the image based on uses clauses.**

+To include analyzers, we use the --add-modules argument when executing jlink for each provider module we want to add:

+    jlink --module-path mods/:$JAVA_HOME/jmods \
+        --add-modules easytext.cli \
+        --add-modules easytext.analysis.coleman \
+        --add-modules easytext.analysis.kincaid \
+        --output image

+This looks better, but we will still find a problem when starting the application:

+    image/bin/java -m easytext.cli input.txt

+The application exits with an exception: java.lang.IllegalStateException: SyllableCounter not found. **The kincaid module uses another service of type SyllableCounter.** This is a case where a service provider uses another service to implement its functionality.
+We already know that **jlink doesn’t automatically include service providers, so the module containing the SyllableCounter example wasn’t included either.** We use --add-modules once more to finally get a fully functional image:

+    jlink --module-path mods/:$JAVA_HOME/jmods \
+        --add-modules easytext.cli \
+        --add-modules easytext.analysis.coleman \
+        --add-modules easytext.analysis.kincaid \
+        --add-modules easytext.analysis.naivesyllablecounter \
+        --output image

+# Modularity Patterns

+When designing for reuse, you have two main drivers:
+* **Adhering to the Unix philosophy of doing only one thing and doing it well.**
+* Minimizing the number of dependencies the module has itself.
+Otherwise, you’re burdening all reusing consumers with those transitive dependencies.

+Typically, reusable modules will be smaller and more focused than single-use application modules.
+On the other hand, orchestrating many small modules brings about its own complexity.
+When reuse is of no immediate concern, having larger modules can make sense.

+## Lean Modules

+Simplifying and minimizing the publicly exported part of your module is beneficial for two reasons.
+First, a simple and small API is easier to use than a large and convoluted one.
+Users of the module are not burdened with unnecessary details.